qua-platform/qua-libs/Tutorials/intro-to-timing/readme.md

     **Note**:
     >In the deterministic case above, the align command is translated to the wait command with the specific known wait time.

+The play on the resonator starts right after the qubit's play ends.
+This is due to the align command (in the deterministic case).

 4. Two pulses from different elements with align command (non-deterministic case).